Home / LSA Students / Academics & Requirements / Academic Policies / Transfer Information & Residence Policy /

 The College of Literature, Science, and the Arts (LSA) at the University of Michigan welcomes transfer applicants from community colleges, two- and four-year colleges, and universities.
 A transfer applicant is defined as any student who has attended any institution of higher education after high school graduation on any basis for any period of time.
 UM—Dearborn and UM—Flint students are considered new transfer students.

-The College of Literature, Science & the Arts is a liberal arts college inside a premier, public research university.
-You'll receive a broad and diverse liberal arts education that prepares you to shape your future.
+The College of Literature, Science, and the Arts is a liberal arts college inside a premier, public research university.
+You will ll receive a broad and diverse liberal arts education that prepares you to shape your future.
 LSA is home of the university's natural sciences, social sciences, and humanities, and hosts over 70 departments and programs.
 Many of our 1,100 faculty are members of multiple departments, which allows for enhanced learning across the disciplines.